top of page

 How do I get to Huachuma Wasi?

 You have to fly to Lima, and then take a short, one-hour-long domestic flight to Cusco.
 We will organize your airport pickup for $30.
 Our driver will bring you safely home.
-We live in the Sacred Valley, one hour drive from Cusco.
+We live in the Sacred Valley, one one-hour drive from Cusco.

 Upon your return, we organize your ride to Cusco airport in the same way and at the same cost.